 It’s possible that investors aren’t too familiar with the terms stablecoins or USDC.
 It’s unlikely they will invest in something unless they have complete information about it – so this article aims to educate investors about USD Coin and why it’s worth investing in.

 What is USDC?

-To understand what USDC is, it’s important to first understand what stablecoins are.
+To understand what USDC is, it’s important first to understand what stablecoins are.

 Let’s look at FINRA’s definition of stablecoins to understand what they are and how they function.
 FINRA defines stablecoins as “digital assets that aim to manage volatility by tracking the values of more stable assets, such as fiat currencies like the U.S. Dollar”.